Gold IRA Scams

 Contact the Federal Trade Commission, using the FTC Complaint Assistant portal.

-You can also report scammers to industry regulators:
+You can also report gold IRA scams to industry regulators:

 Financial Industry Regulatory Authority